FAQ's for Wedding Invitations

 Engraving or Blind Embossing

 Engraving is a printing method where a copper plate is "engraved" and carved with the image to be printed.
 The plate is inked and placed on top of the paper, and pressure is applied from beneath the paper to push it up into the plate.
 This provides a raised feel to the printing and also the hallmark "bruising" that customers may see on the reverse side of an engraved image.
-While engraving can be a little more costly than thermography, the benefits of engraving are that the inks are opaque and more consistent color on a variety of light and dark papers, and especially the metallic inks are a brighter, truer metallic color with engraving.
+While engraving is more costly than thermography, the benefits of engraving are that the inks are opaque and more consistent color on a variety of light and dark papers, and metallic inks are a brighter, truer metallic color with engraving.
 Most companies return the copper engraving plate to their customer for keepsake purposes and possible reprinting.
 Blind embossing (raised print with no color) is a process very similar to engraving that results in a raised image, but the plate is not inked and therefore the image has no color.
 Some companies return blind embossing plates for future use and some do not.

 Letterpress or Foil